-Racial & Ethnic Composition of Single Family Homeownership-Assisted Households, FY 2018
+Racial & Ethnic Composition of Single Family Homeownership Households, FY 2018

 The available data demonstrates that TDHCA's housing programs serve higher percentages of minority populations compared to the general racial and ethnic composition of the State of Texas.
 This is accurate even though racial composition data previously discussed for the State of Texas is reported by individuals and many TDHCA's programs report by household.
-For instance, those TDHCA programs which serve renters and homeowner programs serve higher percentages of Black or African American and Hispanic or Latino households than the percentage of those populations in the State of Texas.
+For instance, those TDHCA programs which serve renters and homeowner programs serve higher percentages of Black and Hispanic households than the percentage of those populations in the State of Texas.